Skip to main content

 Banana Pancakes

-Mashed ripe bananas mixed into pancake batter, creating naturally sweet, fluffy pancakes.
-Often served with honey or sugar.
-Popular breakfast dessert in hotels and cafes.
+Mashed ripe banana folded into pancake batter for naturally sweet, fluffy pancakes, served with honey or sugar.
+A common breakfast dessert at hotels and cafes.

 vegetarianContains: WheatContains: EggsContains: Dairy